lxnt/zhban/README.rst

 ``zhban_shape()`` accepts an UTF-16 encoded string, shapes it (determines which glyphs to place where), and returns ``zhban_shape_t`` structure, defining string bounding box and origin offset.

+At this point a reference count is incremented for the shape structure, so that it, and any glyphs it consists of, are guaranteed to not be dropped from respective caches.
+Note that this means that glyph and shape cache size limits are soft - that is, they can be exceeded, if reference counts prevent dropping least recently used records.

 Origin offset determines where, relative to the  left bottom corner of the bounding box/bitmap, does the first glyph origin lies.

 Consider that no matter what line height you request, there almost always are individual glyphs that are either smaller or larger than that.